 Biodiversity loss is not an abstract concept for Africa; it is a daily crisis that affects our food security, water resources, and even our national economies.
 It is time to recognise that the fight to protect biodiversity is also a fight for economic resilience, human rights and national security.
 Implementing these crucial plans is not just an environmental imperative – it is an economic one and lays the groundwork for a future that is not only ecologically sustainable but also economically prosperous.

 Developing and implementing these National Biodiversity Strategies and Action Plans might seem like an overwhelming task or a burden.
 Rather, it is an opportunity to harness the economic potential of Africa’s natural resources in a sustainable way.
 Many of the challenges facing African countries – such as soaring sovereign debt burdens, financial constraints or lack of technical expertise – can be overcome with the right partnerships and strategies.
-One effective approach is leveraging existing regional cooperation frameworks, like the African Union’s Agenda 2063, which already emphasizes sustainable development and environmental conservation.
+One effective approach is leveraging existing regional cooperation frameworks, like the African Union’s Agenda 2063, which already emphasises sustainable development and environmental conservation.
 Partners like our organization, The Nature Conservancy (TNC), can offer expertise and means to support the design and delivery of the plans.

 Additionally, there are numerous examples of countries successfully implementing strategies to protect biodiversity with relatively simple measures, which bring benefits beyond simply conserving nature.
 Consider the example of water funds, a TNC innovation, across Africa.
 By investing in the protection of water catchment areas, countries like Kenya and South Africa have been able to secure water supplies for both urban and rural populations, while also creating jobs in conservation, promoting regenerative agriculture and restoring critical ecosystems.
 This approach has brought together private companies, local governments, and communities to work towards a common goal – demonstrating that investing in nature can benefit all stakeholders.